saswati03/Glassmorphism-Digital-Clock/README.md

 # Glassmorphism-Digital-Clock
-A real-time digital clock designed with Glassmorphism UI Trend.
+A real-time digital clock designed with Glassmorphism UI Effect.